 If you have Office 365, you can no longer insert EPS files.
 However, you can still use EMF files, and you can also insert SVG files (except for on a Mac).

-If you have an EPS file and can't import it into your version of PowerPoint, check out our article on how to import EPS files into PowerPoint.
+If you have an EPS file and can't import it into your version of PowerPoint, you can learn how to import it anyway in our guide here.

 Note: If you’re trying to use a file type that is not supported by your version of PowerPoint, you can try converting your file into the correct file type.